-The Range & Edgar Allen Poe Room
+The Range & Edgar Allan Poe Room

 The Range is an architectural complex situated parallel to the U.Va campus Lawn.
 It includes fifty-two rooms of graduate housing.
 In addition, there are six hotels on each side of the Range.
 Originally used as dining spaces, they now serve as administrative office space and house the Jefferson Literary Debating Society.
-Living on the range is considered to be an honor; notable former residents include Edgar Allen Poe (13 W. Range) and Woodrow Wilson (31 W. Range).
+Living on the range is considered to be an honor; notable former residents include Edgar Allan Poe (13 W. Range) and Woodrow Wilson (31 W. Range).

 Backstory and Context

 The University of Virginia opened in 1825.
 At the time, enrollment was low enough such that many of the dormitories were used as office space.
-One of the earliest and most prominent residents of the Range was Edgar Allen Poe.
+One of the earliest and most prominent residents of the Range was Edgar Allan Poe.
 In 1826, the author occupied Room 13 on the West Range.
 During his time at U.Va, he would recite poems and stories to university students.
 According to local stories, he also scratched his name into one of the windows; that window has since shattered.
 Poe was eventually left U.Va because of personal debt.

 Poe is far from the only famous occupant of the Range.
 From 1879 until 1881, Woodrow Wilson resided at 31 West while he attended the University.
 The Range has also housed other important figures from Virginian political and public life.
 Today, the complex is used by graduate students, while the Lawn pavilions house undergraduates.
 It is considered quite prestigious to live in the structures just off the Lawn.